Australian Weather News Site: Home Daily Weather Summaries Search Feedback About

 tc = towering cumulus

-Weather: Up to two types of weather can be reported simultaneously, such as fog and rain.
+Weather: At busy airports manned by Bureau staff, the type of weather occurring at the time of observation is given in the code below.
+Up to two types of weather can be reported simultaneously, such as fog and rain.
 Each type of weather can further be broken down by its intensity and character.
 So mdShRA is moderate showers of rain, diTsRA is distant thunderstorm with rain and hvTsHL is a heavy thunderstorm with hail.
 Elements may be omitted, such as di//DD (distant dust devils) or lt//RA (light rain).
 The codes are:

 di = distant